 Books About Florence & Tuscany

-Even though this guidebook I mention now doesn’t include Florence it is an excellent guide to north Italy’s region of Bologna, the Republic of San Marino, and more.
+Even though this guidebook I mention now doesn’t include Florence, it is an excellent guide to northern Italy’s region of Bologna, the Republic of San Marino, and more.
 So if you’re heading to these regions after or before Florence, or doing day trips to them, then pick up the Bradt Northern Italy Guidebook.

-The House of Medici: Its Rise and Fall is a book based on the life of the Medici family and is set in 15th century Florence giving good insight not just into the family, but Renaissance Italy at that time.
+The House of Medici: Its Rise and Fall is a book based on the life of the Medici family and is set in 15th-century Florence, giving good insight not just into the family but also into Renaissance Italy at that time.

 A Room With a View is a classic in literature and was written in 1908.
 It’s set in Italy and England and follows the romance of an English woman torn between the boring life set for her in England versus the intensity of life in Florence.